cardano-scaling/CIPs/CIP-0164/README.md

 High concurrency allows for higher throughput by doing more transaction processing at the same time.
-In the published design and otherwise discussed variants concurrency is introduced by allowing agreement on sequences of transactions independently of the Proas block production.
+In the published design and otherwise discussed variants concurrency is introduced by allowing agreement on sequences of transactions independently of the Praos block production.
 This is the case for when endorser blocks would be announced separately from Praos blocks or input blocks be produced on a completely separate schedule.
 While such protocol designs often result in higher latency due to more rounds, concurrency in itself